 Fourth: Art and creativity– Do you also have a deep admiration of all the incredible talent in all those wonderful art galleries?
 I had the privilege of going to art school for four years but have not exhibited in any galleries (unless you count my house).
 My granny was an artist so I inherited her ancient box of chalk pastels and I also have my own set of gorgeous Caran D’Ache Aquarelles which have lasted over twenty years, my only regret is that I don’t use them as often as I would like to.
 I still try and teach an art class each summer:

-Fifth: Music and singing – Like you, I also take the extraordinariness of music for granted 🙂 Our individual tastes are what make us unique.
-Mine is eclectic, I enjoy most types although I’m not much into heavy rock or death metal.
+Fifth: Music and singing – Sometimes I also the extraordinariness of music for granted.
+Our individual tastes are what make us unique – mine is eclectic.
+I enjoy most types although I’m not much into heavy rock or death metal.
 Handel, Samuel Barber and Rachmaninoff sit happily next to Depeche Mode, Abba, Kari Jobe and Francoise Hardy on my CD shelf (fact: if you own a CD collection you are most likely in your 40s).
 My music loves are all linked to special memories.

 Sixth: Good food and drink – I love great food and a good glass of wine but mostly I LOVE BEANS!
 Yes I was also taken aback when I realised that but more accurately I love just two: the coffee bean (speaking of which…) and the cocoa bean.
-But thinking further, for my toast I’d pick baked beans or peanut butter (actually a bean too) over other toppings.
+But thinking further, for my toast I’d pick baked beans or peanut butter (actually a bean too) over other toppings and I absolutely LOVE broad beans but never seem to find them in the supermarkets here in Ireland.

 Eighth: Children – would I never get to this point?
 Yes, I am grateful for the fascinating joy of a newborn baby and I am sure one of a parent’s greatest pleasures is watching their children play.
 What a privilege to be a parent and more importantly to be grateful for when our children are well.
 I wrote a post a few months back about some health concerns we had over one of ours, last week we were given the all clear but the enormity of it only hit me this morning when a friend pointed it out.
 I couldn’t be more thankful for that and this brings me to the next point.